-In the second of our 3 part series, we discuss three elements of content development in the context of the buyer’s journey.
+In the second of our 2-part series, we discuss three elements of content development in the context of the buyer’s journey.
 The buyer’s journey frames the approach to content creation, delivery, and promotion.
 When utilized properly, the buyer’s journey provides the framework for what content to create and where it should be placed.
 The buyer’s journey is sadly underutilized and under-appreciated.
-However, it is the perfect guide to thinking about your prospects, ensuring the right content ends up in front of your audiences.
+However, it is the perfect guide to thinking about the different stages your prospects may be in and ensuring the right content is delivered to them.

 The Marriage of the Marketing Content & Buyer’s Journey

-The first question posed to Kevin Shayne, Director of Marketing with NetSource Technologies, is “Where should we begin with content creation”.
+The first question posed to Kevin Shayne, Director of Marketing with NetSource Technologies, is “Where should we begin with content creation?”.
 He explains how focusing on the customer makes the process of content generation much simpler.
-In fact, there are places within your organization that house all the knowledge needed for content creation.
-Kevin also points out a method he uses, that you can easily take on as your own.
+In fact, there are places you can looking within your organization already that will provide you with the knowledge you need for content creation.
+Kevin also points out a method he uses that you can easily apply to your own business.

-Overwhelming.
-That’s one word to describe content generally.
-It’s not just what content but then where to place that content.
-Kevin provides a simplified approach so that you don’t become overwhelmed.
-This methodology works even if you have a lot of content already constructed.
-His guidance is more like a playbook for success than a grand approach or strict rules to adhere to.
-It’s obvious that even companies with plenty of existing content can benefit from going back and cleaning things up.
-This is where some of the tips he provides can be especially helpful.
+For many business owners, the thought of generating content is overwhelming.
+It’s not just what knowing what content to create, but also where to place that content.
+Kevin provides a simplified approach so that you don’t get discouraged with the process.
+This methodology works even if you have already generated a lot of content.
+Think of it as a playbook for success rather than a set of rules to follow.
+With these tips, even companies with plenty of existing content can benefit from going back and cleaning things up.

 - WHAT content is created